I hope you enjoy reading this blog post.

 Unlike headlights, which are used in low-visibility conditions to light up the road ahead, DRLs automatically switch on when the vehicle is in motion, emitting a soft light from the front of the car.

 These lights are not meant to help the driver see the road but to enhance the car’s visibility, reducing the risk of accidents in daylight.
-A study found that DRLs reduced opposite direction/angle daytime non-fatal crashes by 5 percent.
+A study found that DRLs reduced opposite-direction/angle daytime non-fatal crashes by 5 percent.

-You should use DRLs during the daytime, especially on cloudy or rainy days when natural light conditions are reduced.
 An interesting fact about DRLs is that in some countries, their use during daytime is mandated by law, recognizing their importance in improving road safety.

 3. Fog Lights